-Employees working across diverse roles in Greater Manchester’s community leisure and cultural sector are to undertake a strategic transformational development programme to boost their understanding and skills surrounding the public health agenda and in turn, provide their communities with an innovative ‘health and wellness service’.
+Employees working across diverse roles in our 12 Member organisations are undertaking a strategic transformational development programme to boost their understanding and skills surrounding the public health agenda and in turn, provide their communities with an innovative ‘health and wellness service’.

-We are launching the GM Active Skills and Training Academy which involves a workforce learning journey and a catalogue of training and support opportunities.
+The GM Active Skills and Training Academy was launched in January 2021 which involves a workforce learning journey and a catalogue of training and support opportunities.

 The training academy is being supported by GreaterSport and made possible with investment from the National Lottery, through the Local Pilot in Greater Manchester with Sport England, and delivered in partnership with the training provider, Future Fit Training.

 The training answers our vision for community leisure to play a unique role in developing a new ‘national wellness service’ to support the NHS and the national prevention strategy to tackle the conditions posing the greatest threat to health and social care services.